 You take a look at your newborn and stare into those tiny eyes.
-You analyze every inch of their beautiful face and notice a little pink or red blotch right where their nose meets their forehead (Ugh!) or on the nape of their neck.
-(Oh no!)
-This common birthmark is lovingly called a stork bite, and thankfully, it usually fades with time.
-(But do be prepared for baby acne to make its entrance soon ?.)
+You analyze every inch of their beautiful face and notice a little pink or red blotch right where their nose meets their forehead or on the nape of their neck.
+This common birthmark is lovingly called a stork bite, and it usually fades with time.

-Stork bite birthmarks are found from the neck up on the body.
+Stork bite birthmarks are found from the neck up.
 The most common places stork bites show up are on the:

 - upper lip